Introduction

 Language as Data

 From a more technical perspective, NLP focuses on applying advanced statistical techniques to linguistic data.
 This is a key factor, since we need a structured dataset with a well defined set of features in order to manipulate it numerically.
-Your first task as an NLP practitioner is to understand what aspects of textual data are relevant for your application and apply techniques to systematically extract meaningful features from unstructured data (if using statistics or Machine Learning) or choose an appropriate neural architecture (if using Deep Learning) that can help solve our problem at hand.
+Your first task as an NLP practitioner is to understand what aspects of textual data are relevant for your application.
+Afterwards you can apply techniques to systematically extract meaningful features from unstructured data (if using statistics or Machine Learning) or choose an appropriate neural architecture (if using Deep Learning) that can help solve our problem at hand.

 What is a word?

-When dealing with language our basic data unit is usually a word.
+When dealing with language, our basic data unit is usually a word.
 We deal with sequences of words and with how they relate to each other to generate meaning in text pieces.
-Thus, our first step to load a text file and provide it with structure by chunking it into valid words (tokenization!).
+Thus, our first step will be to load a text file and provide it with basic structure by splitting it into valid words (this is known as tokenization)!

 Token vs Word

 For simplicity, in the rest of the course we will use the terms “word” and “token” interchangeably, but as we just saw they do not always have the same granularity.
 Originally the concept of token comprised dictionary words, numeric symbols and punctuation.
 Nowadays, tokenization has also evolved and became an optimization task on its own (How can we segment text in a way that neural networks learn optimally from text?).
-Tokenizers always allow to “reconstruct back” tokens to human-readable words even if internally they split the text differently, hence we can afford to use them as synonyms.
-If you are curious, you can visualize how different state-of-the-art tokenizers work here
+Tokenizers allow one to reconstruct or revert back to the original pre-tokenized form of tokens or words, hence we can afford to use token and word as synonyms.
+If you are curious, you can visualize how different state-of-the-art tokenizers split text in this WebApp

 Let’s open a file, read it into a string and split it by spaces.
 We will print the original text and the list of “words” to see how they look: